HomeAirline LoyaltyHow to transfer Amex points to partner loyalty programs

 The fact that I can also give my transferable currency balances a significant boost through good welcome offers probably has a lot to do with my love for them as well.

-As far as some of my major spending goes, I use the Platinum Card® from American Express to purchase most of my air fares (it earns me 5 points/dollar on up to $500,000 of spending made directly with airlines or flights booked through Amex Travel and 1 point/dollar thereafter – terms apply), and I put most of my non-bonused spending on the Blue Business® Plus Credit Card from American Express (which earns me 2 points/dollar on the first $50,000 of eligible spending per year and 1 point/dollar thereafter – terms apply), and the reason these cards get so much use is because I enjoy being able to transfer the Membership Rewards points they earn to a wide variety of other loyalty programs.
+As far as some of my major spending goes, I use the Platinum Card® from American Express to purchase most of my air fares (it earns me 5 points/dollar on up to $500,000 of spending made directly with airlines or flights booked through Amex Travel and 1 point/dollar thereafter – terms apply), and I put most of my non-bonused spending on the Blue Business® Plus Credit Card from American Express (which earns me 2 points/dollar on the first $50,000 of eligible spending per year and 1 point/dollar thereafter – terms apply), and the reason these cards get so much use is because I can transfer the Membership Rewards points they earn to a wide variety of other loyalty programs.

-That brings me nicely on to the reason for this article – how to convert/transfer over Amex points to other loyalty programs.
+That brings me on to the reason for this article – how to convert/transfer over Amex points to other loyalty programs.

 The process is very simple, and it looks like this: